fi0321/fi0321/README.md

 ### Hi there 👋

+My name is Fahad Ijaz, and I'm a fullstack developer!
+I have experience with the React/Node.js/PostgreSQL stack on a professional level, and have worked on some personal projects with the likes of Python, Java, ASP.NET and C#.
+I am also working on Data Science projects and am knowledgable about Pandas, Numpy, Tableau, R and D3.js.
+I am in the process of completing Google Advanced Data Analytics Certificate.
+I am currently seeking full-time employment.

+## What I am working on

+I am currently working on making a new portfolio website using Astro and React.js.

+## How to reach me

+fahadijaz91@outlook.com
+www.linkedin.com/in/fahad-ijaz
 <!--
 **fi0321/fi0321** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.